laminas/laminas-validator/doc/book/validators/barcode.md

 # Barcode Validator

-`Zend\Validator\Barcode` allows you to check if a given value can be represented as a barcode.
+`Laminas\Validator\Barcode` allows you to check if a given value can be represented as a barcode.

 ## Supported barcodes

-`Zend\Validator\Barcode` supports multiple barcode standards and can be extended with proprietary barcode implementations.
+`Laminas\Validator\Barcode` supports multiple barcode standards and can be extended with proprietary barcode implementations.
 The following barcode standards are
 supported: